This post and its photos may contain affiliate links, view our disclosure policy.

 If you are hungry there are concessions in the palace for purchase.

-Of course, like any good tourist attraction there is a gift shop available.
-They offer everything from postcards and t-shirts to food items made from corn.
-Emma & I purchased some postcards to send back home and some microwave popcorn on the cob that looked pretty cool.
+Of course, like any good tourist attraction there is a gift shop available that offers everything from postcards and t-shirts to food items made from corn.

-There are murals inside the building as well.
-The intricate art work is amazing.
-They use over 275,000 ears of corn each year to design the palace—that sure helps explain all the corn fields we passed along the way.
-There are lots of different kernel colors used in the designs and according to the site “all the colors of corn are naturally grown with special seed raised just for the Corn Palace.
-Each color must be planted in separate fields to maintain its pure color.”
+According to the site all the colors of corn are naturally grown with special seed raised just for the Corn Palace.
+Each color must be planted in separate fields to maintain its pure color.

 This is definitely an interesting stop along a South Dakota I-90 road trip and is a great place to get out and stretch your legs.

 Check out these other things to do in South Dakota!